 Meet the Expert

-Katrina Hodgson is a personal trainer and Co-founder of Tone It Up.
-Previously a fitness model, Katrina has been focused on translating her love for fitness and a healthy lifestyle to the Tone It Up brand.
+- Katrina Hodgson is a personal trainer and co-founder of Tone It Up.
+Previously a fitness model, Katrina is now focused on translating her love for fitness and a healthy lifestyle to the Tone It Up brand.

-Karena Dawn is a personal trainer and Co-founder of Tone It Up.
-With her Bachelor’s Degree in Health Promotion and Fitness, Dawn has been focused on translating her love of fitness and a healthy lifestyle to the Tone It Up brand.
+- Karena Dawn is a personal trainer and co-founder of Tone It Up.
+With her Bachelor’s Degree in Health Promotion and Fitness, Dawn is focused on translating her love of fitness and a healthy lifestyle to the Tone It Up brand.

 On that note, you might be bloated because of indigestion or gastrointestinal distress.
 Cayenne pepper stimulates digestion, eases gas, and can relieve pressure and cramping.
 It's basically a bloated belly's most formidable match when you're in a bind, so toss a teaspoon into your drink of choice (more options below).